sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 ### C. Maintain the Standards

-Even a short, succint list of standards can quickly fall out-of-date.
+Even a short list of standards can quickly fall out-of-date.
 Assign two members of each team to be responsible.
 Give them time, and recurring tickets, to edit their team's entries every quarter.
 This is real work, worthy of recognition.
 It is some of the most valuable work in the organization, because of the time and money it saves.
 The savings may accrue to the organization itself, or to the customers.

 Obviously, any person shepherding an important design or pull request should add to the standards list when setting a precedent, and update it when improving on a past practice.
 That is worthy of recognition, too.
 It is not, however, a substitute for informed, periodic editing of the list of standards.

 We might not always anticipate the consequences of our design and implementation decisions.
 That is okay.
 The goal is to **gradually build habits of awareness, responsibility, and reciprocity**.
 My effort saves other people time, and their efforts save me time.
 As an organization, we try hard to prevent repetitive work.
-If it happens, our disciplined practices prevent different results, and especially worse results.
+If it does happen, our disciplined practices encourage consistent results and discourage regression.